chimera-linux/cports/Packaging.md

   disable linker and LTO threads.
 * `linkundefver` *(false)* Pass `--undefined-version` to `ld.lld` to bypass version errors in affected packages.
+* `linkrelax` *(true)* If disabled, disables linker relaxation for `ld.lld`.
+If possible, use `LDFLAGS` for this, this is a big hammer mostly for e.g. Rust things on specific platforms where there is no way to pass the flags correctly.
 * `framepointer` *(true)* If enabled, frame pointers will be turned on to make profiling of resultant binaries easier.
 * `fullrustflags` *(false)* If enabled, RUSTFLAGS will also contain